caribbean-apple/battle-simulator/readme.txt

 battlesim v2.0 changes:
--Built on Desert's gym-sim modification and fixed a small situational bug.
-Gym mode can be turned on/off by opening "battlesimlib.py" and changing gymmode =True or =False.
+-Gym mode can be turned on/off by opening "battlesimlib.py" and changing gymmode =True or =False.
 If =False it will be attacker vs attacker.
 -Individual runs are now run with the command 'python singlesim.py' -Added a batch CSV mode, where you can get the results of all battles that you put into a CSV very quickly.
 Run it with 'python batchsim.py', directions will be printed to the command line.
 -fixed a bug where some events wouldn't show in log